-If an organisation works on maturing IT Service Management capabilities from a people, process and technology perspective it will, by the very nature of Continual Service Improvement, evolve to the next level of BRM maturity where the focus is on Business Effectiveness.
-This level of maturity is moving towards a more holistic approach of services across the enterprise (e.g. HR, Facilities services are automated as part of the IT Strategy).
-The data shifts from purely operational to management information and focus shifts from transaction processing towards business process improvement and re-engineering.
+If an organisation works on maturing IT Service Management capabilities from a people, process, and technology perspective, it will – by the very nature of Continual Service Improvement – evolve to the next level of BRM maturity where the focus is on Business Effectiveness.
+This level of maturity is moving towards a more holistic approach to services across the enterprise.
+For example, Human Resources, and Facilities Services become automated, as part of the IT Strategy.
+The data shifts from purely operational to management information.
+The focus shifts from transaction processing towards business process improvement and re-engineering.

-Either way – moving up these levels of maturity (ITSM or BRM requires a shift in mindset and methods).
+Either way, moving up these levels of maturity requires a shift in mindset and methods.
 One of my favourite quotes is that ‘continuous improvement of the candle did not create the lightbulb’.
 You also need to change and innovate.

-IT has to be able to deliver the basics to the business to gain credibility and mature in line with the business it provides services to.
-Ultimately, it’s about a holistic view – where the focus is not on technology or data or process alone – but by how to achieve the objectives identified deliver against the business strategy.
+IT has to be able to deliver the basics to the business to gain credibility.
+It must mature in line with the business it provides services to.
+Ultimately, it’s about a holistic view.
+The focus should not on technology or data or process alone.
+It should also be on how to achieve the objectives identified deliver against the business strategy.
 It is now key for all providers to ensure they remain relevant.

 Outside of the Business Provider maturity levels, the maturity of the relationship also identifies characteristics that indicate where improvement needs to be made.
 The lowest level of maturity for relationship management could be demonstrated by the following characteristics:

-Why Should We Focus On Business Relationship Management Right Now?
+Why Should We Focus On Business Relationship Management In 2022?

-I remember my first Service Desk placement after maternity leave in 1996 – a beautiful iconic building in West London, great company, and lovely place to work.
-What struck me as I was writing this blog about Business Relationship Management (BRM), was that way back then as we established a new multilingual support function and all the fun that entailed, there was a very tall, middle-aged chap with great presence who used to walk the floor between the Service Desk and the technical support teams quite regularly.
+I remember my first Service Desk placement after maternity leave in 1996 – a beautiful iconic building in West London, great company, and a lovely place to work.
+What struck me as I was writing this blog about BRM, was that way back then as we established a new multilingual support function and all the fun that entailed, there was a very tall, middle-aged chap with great presence who used to walk the floor between the Service Desk and the technical support teams quite regularly.